 The 2019 edition provided an opportunity for representatives of the collective space community to address international cooperation in the peaceful uses of outer space activities across the four pillars of UNISPACE+50 (space economy, space society, space accessibility and space diplomacy) and concluded with specific observations and recommendations which can be found in the report.
 These outcomes, inter alia, represent a valuable opportunity to elevate space as an important pillar of the global agenda.

 Report of the Workshop

-Preceding the World Space Forum, three High Level Forums (HLFs) were organized to debate and collect recommendations which shaped and positioned space activities as drivers for innovation, socio-economic development and diplomacy for a sustainable future.
-Going forward the World Space Forum has replaced the High Level Forum.
+Preceding the World Space Forum, three High Level Forums (HLFs) were organized to debate and collect recommendations that shaped and positioned space activities as drivers for innovation, socio-economic development and diplomacy for a sustainable future.
+Going forward the World Space Forum has replaced the High-Level Forum.
 The HLFs were organized annually from 2016 to 2018, with a preparatory meeting organized in 2015.